Speech Recognition Dictionaries

 | Transcripts still wrong after attaching | Dictionary not yet effective on this call — dictionaries apply at session start.
 Start a new call. |

-400 DictionaryCharLimitExceeded on attach | This agent’s combined term characters would exceed 10,000.
-Detach something else or split the dictionary. |
+400 DICTIONARY_CHAR_LIMIT_EXCEEDED on attach or update | This agent’s combined term characters would exceed 10,000.
+Detach something else or split the dictionary.
+Check error.details for the offending agent_id and current_chars. |

-| 409 on create | Dictionary names must be unique per partner.
+409 DICTIONARY_NAME_TAKEN on create or update | Dictionary names must be unique per partner.
 Rename or update the existing one. |